Factbox-Countries offering vaccine for monkeypox

 EUROPE

-* Germany on May 24 ordered 40,000 doses of Bavarian Nordic's Imvanex smallpox vaccine to be ready to carry out ring vaccinations if the outbreak in the country becomes more severe.
+* The European Union has agreed on common purchasing of vaccine against monkeypox, Sweden's vaccine coordinator said on May 27 quoted by Dagens Nyheter.
+The paper said the EU would buy Bavarian Nordic's Imvanex and Tecovirimat from Siga Technologies in the United States, though it had not yet signed a contract with either firm.

-* Britain on May 20 offered a smallpox vaccine to some healthcare workers and others who may have been exposed.
+* Britain said on May 26 it had procured more than 20,000 doses of a vaccine made by Bavarian Nordic.
+It had on May 20 offered a smallpox vaccine to some healthcare workers and others who may have been exposed.

 * Denmark said on May 25 it would receive 200 monkeypox vaccines from the Netherlands and was working on buying thousands more, as the country mulls vaccinating close contacts of those infected.